FlussoBV/openedge-fwebh/coding-standards.md

 - directory names: lowercase (so also for package of `using`)
 - `.p`, `.i` & `.w` filenames in lowercase
 - Class names: PascalCase
+- methods: PascalCase
-- public, protected members: PascalCase
+- public/protected properties: PascalCase
-- private members: camelCase
+- private variables/properties: camelCase
 - acronyms in PascalCase, with the exception of 2 letters ones.
 So for example: HttpVerbs and IOStream.

 ## abbreviations